-There are a number of fees associated with applying for this visa.
+There are several fees associated with applying for this visa.
 The employer is required to pay for filing Form I-129 and the cost of this depends on the type of organization applying for the petition.

 The United States Citizenship and Immigration Services will determine whether the organization needs to pay a fee of either $1,500 or $750 based on the American Competitiveness and Workforce Improvement Act.
 This information can be found in further detail in Form I—129.

-There is also a requirement to pay the visa application fee which is currently set at $190.
+There is also a requirement to pay the visa application fee, currently $190.

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.

 Premium application service that ensures your visa application is submitted to meet your deadline.